Photo: John D Sirlin/Shutterstock

 • Camping: Yes

-Kartchner Caverns — named for the family who owned the land when the caves were discovered in 1974 — is unassuming above land, but a geological wonder below the surface.
-It opened to the public in 2003 and offers daily tours of the 2.4-mile-long cavern.
-There are quite a few different types of cave tours, including tours lit only by lanterns, photography tours, and tours just to the Rotunda/Throne room, home to the state’s largest formation, called Kubla Khan.
+Kartchner Caverns—named for the family who owned the land when the caves were discovered in 1974—is unassuming above ground but a geological wonder below the surface.
+The park opened to the public in 1999, with later expansions adding additional tours, and today offers guided experiences through sections of the 2.4-mile-long cavern.

-You should book your tours in advance, since they tend to sell out.
-Tours are open year-round, but hours vary.
-Campground reservations should be made in advance online if possible, but there’s good news if camping isn’t your thing: this is one of several Arizona state parks with on-site cabin rentals.
-They’re basic, sort of akin to what you’d find at a KOA, but they can sleep up to six people and have heat and air-conditioning, plus a mini-fridge and microwave.
-Bathrooms are shared with other cabins, and rates start at $99 per night.
+You should book your tours in advance, since they often sell out.
+Tours run year-round, though availability varies by season.
+Campground reservations should also be made ahead of time if possible, but there’s good news if camping isn’t your thing: this is one of several Arizona state parks with on-site cabin rentals.
+They’re basic—similar to what you’d find at a KOA—but can sleep up to six people and include heat, air-conditioning, a mini-fridge, and microwave.
+Bathrooms are shared, and rates typically start around $100 per night.

 Tonto Natural Bridge State Park